 Every exported function at the root of a public/backend directory will be exposed when installing your app on a site.
 Note that exported functions that aren't in the root package will not be exposed.

-You can add a config.json file to define settings that affect how your app works on a specific site.
+file to defines settings that impact how your app works on a specific site.
 These settings typically vary from site to site, so the file you provide contains default settings that users can edit for each site.

 When a user installs your app on their site, they can modify the values in configuration file through the Packages & Apps tab in the editor, for example: